Overview

 Elective modules

-You may choose any two electives from the below.
+You may choose two from the list below:

 International Marketing